jordanchow1/cannabis_consumer_insights/README.md

 # Cannabis Consumer Insights

-This repository contains an interactive Jupyter Notebook (`cannabis_consumers.ipynb`) that explores consumer behavior in the cannabis market, using simulated data built on the findings from the **Numerator “Budding Behaviors — Cannabis Consumers”** report.
+This repository contains an interactive Jupyter Notebook (`cannabis_consumers.ipynb`) that explores consumer behaviour in the cannabis market, using simulated data built on the findings from the **Numerator “Budding behaviours — Cannabis Consumers”** report.
 The analysis demonstrates how to go from high-level market report metrics to actionable data insights via clustering, visualization, and segmentation.

 ---